-Before weighing, you need to make sure that your rig and tow vehicle are filled with everything they’d normally be filled with during a trip.
+Before weighing, you need to make sure that both the tow vehicle and rig are filled with everything they’d normally be filled with during a trip.
 The tow vehicle should have all passengers, and the rig itself should have all gear and water you normally bring on your travels.
 This will ensure you get an accurate weight for road travel.

 If you’re on a single platform scale, you’ll have a few extra steps for weighing your rig.
 Your goal is to get three weights: tow vehicle, front axle, and rear axle.
-The axle weight is especially important for fifth wheels so that you know the proper tire pressure for the front wheels and rear wheels.
+The axle weights are especially important for fifth wheels so that you know the proper tire air pressure for the front wheels and rear wheels.